Children’s MARS arrangements – refreshed and republished

 - strengthening family relationships by involving the whole family in activities.
 This aims to equip parents with the skills to understand and manage the external risks as safeguarding partners and enhance the safety net around the child.

 - immerse the children in tailored intervention including a range of high adrenaline positive activities and outdoor pursuits.
-This aims to build their skills, self-esteem, and confidence, prepare them for education, employment and training, divert them from offending, anti-social behavior and exploitation and give them opportunities to develop their aspirations.
+This aims to build their skills, self-esteem, and confidence, prepare them for education, employment and training, divert them from offending, anti-social behaviour and exploitation and give them opportunities to develop their aspirations.

 - direct work and interventions around current issues affecting children (healthy relationships, positive body image, violent crime, victim awareness) on a 1:1 and group basis is to be undertaken using a variety of mediums to enhance their understanding of risks and develop positive peer relationships.
 These mediums include art, music, dance, sport